 Jayalalitha’s First term as CM of Tamil Nadu in 1991

 JJ became the first elected female chief minister and the youngest ever chief minister of Tamil Nadu, serving the full tenure from 24 June 1991 to 12 May 1996.
 Her first term was marked with excesses and high level corruption.
 In her first term as CM, she introduced Cradle baby scheme and woman only police stations, banks and libraries.

-During her first term, JJ’s thozhi Sasikala became the number 2 power behind the throne and often addressed and china Amma or CM2 within the party.
-In 1995, Jayalalithaa adopted Sasikala’s nephew V N Sudhakaran, and funded his extravagant wedding.
-On September 1995 JJ hosted a reception banquet for over 150000 guests for her foster son’s wedding in the 20 hectare grounds in Madras.
+During her first term, JJ’s thozhi Sasikala became the number 2 power behind the throne and often addressed as china Amma or CM2 within the party.
+In 1995, Jayalalithaa adopted Sasikala’s nephew V N Sudhakaran as her son, and funded his extravagant wedding.
+On September 1995 JJ hosted a reception banquet for over 150,000 guests for her foster son’s wedding in the 20 hectare grounds in Madras.
 The wedding was reported to have cost over 750 Million Indian rupees. .
 A fortress topped with cannons and winged mythological creatures was constructed from plywood at the entrance of the wedding grounds.
 The 5 km drive from the temple to the grounds was strewn with rose petals and lined with 600 Grecian columns strung with coloured lights along with giant flex models of ancient Indian princes in erotic poses.
-JJ was preparing Sudhakaran for the ultimate honour: to be her political heir.
+JJ was preparing Sudhakaran for the ultimate honour, to be her political heir.

 1996 TN State elections